JumpsuitWizard/FOSS-Prospectus-Archive/README.md

  * Transparency;

 ## Contributing To This Repository

 If you have or know where to find a prospectus, we invite your to submit a PR to add the file to this repo.
 Please review the [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to this repository.

-Check [Issues](https://github.com/DuaneOBrien/FOSS-Prospectus-Archive) for a list of prospectuses we hope to find.
+Check the [Prospectuses Wanted](PROSPECTUSES_WANTED.md) file for a list of things we're looking for.
+Check [Issues](https://github.com/DuaneOBrien/FOSS-Prospectus-Archive) for open issues for missing prospectuses.

 ## Hacktoberfest Participation